husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/9-object-search.md

 ![image](/assets/img/ros/man_9_rviz.png)

+### Observing the progresses ###

+Object search progresses are published as `nav_msgs/OccupancyGrid`, obstacles that are detected by mapping node and waiting to be checked are published on `/obstacles/pending` topic and obstacles that were already inspected are published on `/obstacles/checked`.

+To view them in Rviz add objects:

+-   `/obstacles/pending/Map`

+-   `/obstacles/checked/Map` - for this one chenge `Color Scheme` to `costmap`, it will be easier to distinguish maps

+-   `/proj_scan/LaserScan` - these are obstacles observed by the camera

+-   From menu "Add" -> "By display type" choose "Robot model" - this will let you see where robot travelled

 ## Summary ##

 After completing this tutorial you should be familiar with controlling tasks using `actionlib` library.
 You will also know basic usage of `grid_map` library to load, edit, create from scratch and publish `nav_msgs/OccupancyGrid` maps.
 Finally you will be able to configure your robot to search for an object in selected area.